LibCrowds/libcrowds-pybossa-theme/docs/index.rst

 The theme supports a number of optional plugins.
 Any additional functionality or views provided by these plugins are encapsulated within the plugins themselves.
-If installed, the plugins are integrated as follows:

-* `libcrowds-statistics`_: The **Statistics** link on the main navigation bar will now point to an updated global statistics page.

-* `libcrowds-data`_: A link to the **Data** page will appear on the main navigation bar.

-* `pybossa-analyst`_: A **Rules** link will appear on project settings pages.

-* `pybossa-gravatar`_: An **Import Gravatar** button will appear on user settings pages.
+A list of installed plugins can be seen on the about page.
 The functionality of each plugin is otherwise described in the documentation associated with that plugin.

 Category themes